 Methadone is a long-lasting opioid used to relieve severe pain.
 It can also relieve symptoms associated with opioid withdrawal.
 Although the drug is often used to treat opioid use disorders, a person can develop a methadone addiction.

 Once on the decline, heroin use and heroin addiction is rising again in the United States.
 In fact, heroin overdose deaths increased fourfold between 2010 and 2015, according to the President’s Commission on Combating Drug Addiction and the Opioid Crisis.

 One theory behind the heroin resurgence is that people who develop an addiction to prescription opioids frequently turn to heroin when they are unable to access or afford prescription painkillers.

-Eventually, this compulsive use can lead to tolerance and dependence, the hallmarks of addiction.
+This sort of compulsive use can lead to tolerance and dependence, the hallmarks of addiction.

 Physical signs and symptoms of opioid abuse can include:

 A 2018 study found that for every additional week that patients take prescription opioids such as codeine, oxycodone or hydrocodone, their likelihood of abusing the drugs increases by 20 percent.
 Each time a prescription was refilled, the chance of misuse rose by 44 percent.
-The patients included in the study did not have a history of opioid misuse or ongoing treatment with opioids.

 Several signs and symptoms can help you determine if you’re addicted to prescription opioids.
 Risky behaviors include taking more pills than prescribed, seeking opioids from multiple doctors and stealing pills from friends or family members.
 You might also experience withdrawal symptoms, such as insomnia, muscle cramps, chills, nausea and diarrhea when you stop taking your pills.